 How Much Does a Master’s in Counseling Cost?

-According to the National Center for Educational Statistics, the average cost of a master’s degree was $18,416 per year for the 2016 to 2107 school year.
+According to the National Center for Educational Statistics (NCES), the average cost of a master’s degree is approximately $20,000.
+NCES data shows an average of about $12,000 for public schools, and $28,000 for non-profit private institutions.
 Keep in mind, the rate can vary widely based on the school.
 Private institutions may cost considerably more than public, state-run schools, and out-of-state students often pay more than state residents.

 How to Pay for a Master’s in Counseling